stackforge/libra/doc/worker/config.rst

       Used to specify the Gearman job server hostname and port.
 This option can be used multiple times to specify multiple job servers.

+   .. option:: --ssl_keyfile <FILE>

+      Full path to the file with the SSL private key to use when connecting to an SSL-enabled Gearman job server.

+   .. option:: --ssl_certfile <FILE>

+      Full path to the file with the SSL public key to use when connecting to an SSL-enabled Gearman job server.

+   .. option:: --ssl_ca_certs <FILE>

+      Full path to the file with the CA public key to use when connecting to an SSL-enabled Gearman job server.
+This is used to validate the server key.

+   .. option:: --stats-poll <SECONDS>

+      The number of seconds to sleep between statistics polling of the load balancer driver.
+Default is 300 seconds.

    .. option:: --syslog

       Send log events to syslog.